dusk-network/dusk-blockchain/pkg/core/chain/readme.md

 ## TODO

-- Modify transaction/block code in wire(blocking), add checks for transactions in chain
+- Removed checks for rangeproof, until the specs for it and verifyign amounts are sorted out.
+Next bulletpoint outlines such check

-- TESTS (Blocking)
+- need to check input and output and fees check out